Tillerino/scruse/README.md

 - Fastjson2 (`JSONReader` and `JSONWriter`)
 - Nanojson

-Note that Scruse is not a beginner-friendly library.
+Note that Jagger is not a beginner-friendly library.
 It optimizes for constraints that are not common in most applications.
 If you _just_ want to serialize and deserialize JSON and do not have any of the constraints above, you are probably better off with Jackson.